arumdev/noia-node-terminal/README.md

 	yes

 you will then be prompted to enter your password.

+If you are using an existing setup, it's best to use a normal user account to run the node.
+It may be OK to run as root but I had problems with the setup like that.

+For our Digital Ocean machine, Our first step is to update the package manager list:

+	apt-get update

+Next upgrade to the latest software packages.
+This may take a few minutes:

+	apt-get upgrade

+Now that the machine is up to date, our next step is to create a new user.
+For this example we will create the user "noia":

-Use the adduser command to add a new user to your system.
+Our first step Use the adduser command to add a new user to your system.
 Be sure to replace username with the user that you want to create.
 In this example we will use "noia" as the user name to keep things simple.

     adduser noia
 Set and confirm the new user's password at the prompt.
 A strong password is highly recommended!

 Set password prompts: